|John and Lillie Bruns Farm, 1920s.|

 Ginseng is a Chinese name meaning "that which resembles a man," and is applied to the plant from the peculiar shape of the root which in many cases are exact replicas of the human body.
 The root is highly valued in China for medicinal purposes; it is in that country that American ginseng raisers find a ready market.

 Mr. Bruns says waiting from three to seven years before realizing a crop may seem too long a time to wait, still, it is less time than it takes to develop a profitable orchard.
 It is a crop that can be brought into fruitage while ordinary farm operations are in progress.
-With patience, Mr. Bruns says, the ginseng farmer is rewarded with a cash crop and a market not likely to suffer with over-production.
+With patience, Mr. Bruns says, the ginseng farmer is rewarded with a cash crop and a market not likely to suffer from over-production.

 The Bruns' son, J. "Lee" Bruns (1913-2004), born on Shaw Island, was a helpful correspondent when we were building archival files for the Shaw Island Museum.